codertyler/two_player_math_gae/README.md

 # Two player addition game

-It is a simple game built on ruby with pry gem.
+It is a simple game built on Ruby.

 # Instructions